 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, restrict Contributor-level access carefully and monitor for unauthorized content changes.
+Until an official fix is released, restrict Contributor-level access to trusted users only and monitor for unauthorized content changes.
 Avoid granting Contributor or higher privileges to untrusted users.
+Follow vendor channels for updates regarding patches or official mitigations.

 Technical Details